Psychology

 for traditional students.

-Three minors are offered in Psychology: Experimental Psychology, Forensic Psychology,
+Two minors are offered in Psychology.

 The mission of the Franklin Pierce University Psychology program is to prepare undergraduates for a wide range of careers in which the understanding of behavior and mental processes is beneficial, or for further study in graduate and professional schools.
 The program adheres to a scientist/practitioner model and is compliant with American Psychological Association (APA) guidelines for undergraduate education in psychology.
 The program’s curriculum is designed to help students achieve mastery in each of the five goal areas delineated by those APA guidelines: